JohnMcLear/jQuery-autoQue/README.md

-# An autoQue plugin for jQuery.
+# An autoQue plugin for jQuery.  asdf

 An autocue (also known as an teleprompter or telescript) is a display device that prompts the person speaking with an electronic visual text of a speech or script.